jcs224/hono_inertia/readme.md

 # Inertia Adapter for Hono

-[Inertia.js](https://inertiajs.com) for backend.
+[Inertia.js](https://inertiajs.com) adapter for [Hono](https://honojs.dev).
 Only for Deno right now, coming soon to other runtimes supported by Hono (CF Workers, Bun, etc.)

 ## Example (in Deno)